Volume 20 (2023)

 Abstract

-This study investigates the spillover effect of disclosures timing of financial statement among peer firms, considering the deadlines as stipulated by the Executive Regulations on Information Disclosure for registered firms under the Securities and Exchange Organization.
-Findings based on the data of ...
+This study investigates the spillover effects in the disclosure timing of financial statements among peer firms, taking into account the deadlines stipulated by the Executive Regulations on Information Disclosure for registered firms under the Securities and Exchange Organization.
+The findings reveal ...
 Read More

 Financial Accounting

-The Quality of Financial Reporting as a Driver of Charity, Signaling and Investment Activities of Social Responsibility
+The Quality of Financial Reporting as a Motivation for Charity, Signaling, and Investment Activities of Social Responsibility

 Hayder Hussein Nassr; Hamzeh Didar; Gholamreza Mansourfar